SyedFahad-CS/SyedFahad-CS/README.md

 - 👋 Hi, I’m @SyedFahad-CS
 - 👀 I’m interested in ...
 Web Devlopment , React
 - 🌱 I’m currently learning ...
-JavaScript
+HTML CSS JavaScript
 - 💞️ I’m looking to collaborate on ...
+Any web devlopment Projects.
 - 📫 How to reach me ...

 <!---